Forbes

 • Optical character recognition.
 Text in the document is converted into machine-readable characters.

 • Document classification.
-A trained model identifies what type of document it's looking at, an invoice, a contract, a claim form, based on patterns in its layout and content.
+A trained model works out what it is looking at, from patterns in layout and content.
+Invoice, contract, claim form.
 Getting this step right determines everything that follows, since it decides which fields to look for and which rules to apply.

 • Data extraction.
 Using NLP and layout analysis, the system pulls out the specific fields that matter: names, dates, totals, account numbers, and more.